Find schools that offer these popular programs

 Here are some common online graduate and undergraduate auditing courses offered as part of degree or certificate programs.

-- Internal Auditing Course: This introductory course covers auditing basics and can be found in most online programs, regardless of degree level.
+- An internal auditing course covers auditing basics and can be found in most online programs, regardless of degree level.
 Using accountancy skills, students analyze financial statements to determine risk factors of business transactions or to make sure business practices adhere to a corporation's ethical standards.

-- Operational Auditing Course: Students in an operational auditing course learn how to analyze an organization's individual business procedures to ensure their efficiency.
+- Students in an operational auditing course learn how to analyze an organization's individual business procedures to ensure their efficiency.
 In this upper-level accounting course, students may conduct case studies to determine whether an organization meets performance goals in terms of production time and cost.

-- Governmental Auditing Course: This course is typically included in specialized master's degree programs for governmental accounting.
+- A course in governmental auditing is typically included in specialized master's degree programs for governmental accounting.
 Future auditors interested in working for the public sector learn how to keep track of public service or operational expenses.
 Students also become familiar with principles set by the Governmental Accounting Standards Board.

-- International Accounting Course: This course is aimed towards students or professionals who are working for a corporation or other organization involved in international business.
+- An international accounting course is aimed towards students or professionals who are working for a corporation or other organization involved in international business.
 Concepts covered include the differences between GAAP and IFRS, differing perceptions of accounting issues, as well as more specific details of how international corporations operate.